-Privacy Risk:

-OEHRM 724 DTV Pumper disseminates a visual display of Personally Identifiable Information (PII) and other highly delicate Personal Health Information (PHI).
-If this information was breached or accidentally released to inappropriate parties or the public, it could result in financial, personal, and/or emotional harm to the individuals whose information is contained in the system.
+Privacy Risk: PIES collect Personally Identifiable Information (PII) and other sensitive information.
+If this information is breached or accidentally released to inappropriate parties or the public, it could result in financial, personal, and/or emotional harm to the individuals whose information is contained in the system.

-Mitigation:

-VA only collects and secures the information necessary to accomplish the agency missions.
-Additionally, to identify the parties involved in an incident, identify potential issues and concerns, and offer assistance to the affected parties so that they may find the help they need to get through their crisis.
-By only collecting and securing the minimum necessary information, the VA can better protect the individual's information
+Mitigation: All employees with access to Veteran's information are required to complete the VA Privacy, Information Security Awareness training and Rules of Behavior annually.
+The Department of Veterans Affairs is careful to only collect the information necessary to identify the parties involved in an incident, identify potential issues and concerns, and offer assistance to the affected parties so that they may find the help they need to get through their crisis.
+By only collecting the minimum necessary information, the VA is able to better protect the individual's information.